Itinerary For Rideau Canal Sea Doo Tour…

 Nothing to do but wait.
-We took the opportunity to gas up and check out the Hotel Kenney, located at the south end of the locks, where we intended to stay on the final night of our Sea Doo ride.
+So we took the opportunity to gas up and check out the Hotel Kenney, located at the south end of the locks.
+We intended to stay there on the final night of our Sea Doo ride.
 Also, we lunched on good burgers and great shakes in their snack bar, before touring an 1839 blacksmith shop and an historic stone arch dam.
-Storm clouds continued to battle with the sun overhead, and several times, we spotted lightening flashes on the horizon.
+Storm clouds continued to battle with the sun overhead.
+Several times, we spotted lightening flashes on the horizon.
 But two and a half hours later, we emerged upriver from the last of the Jones locks at four o’clock.
 We had three more locks and more than 27 kilometres to go.
 If we had hit that Kingston Mills four-flighter at the wrong time too, Westport wouldn’t have been doable that night.
 Hello, farmer’s daughter!

 Fortunately, the last 10 kilometres after Newboro were on Big Rideau Lake.
 So we hit our throttles and sailed into picturesque Westport Harbour at 6 PM.
 Off the water, the steamy heat hung in the air like a palpable mist, so heavy as to be almost visible in the sparkling sunlight.
 The horizon was obliterated by a dense blackness that promised another wild night of celestial fireworks.
 It was no surprise then, that while dining at Steve’s Rideau Restaurant just up the block from the Country Cove Inn, a torrential rain raged across the lake, quickly flooding the streets amid explosive thunder crashes and spectacular aerial displays of sheet lightening.